nhsd-a2si/a2si-capacity-infrastructure/README.md

 # Pre-requisites

+## Tools

+You will need the following:

+  - Sufficient permissions to apply the Terraform configuration to your AWS environment of choosing.
+Good luck.

+  - The AWS Command Line Interface runtime, correctly configured to access your AWS environment of choosing, as the account who has the powers needed to run such things.
+Get the AWS CLI from here: https://aws.amazon.com/cli/

+  - The Terraform runtime which you can get here: https://www.terraform.io/downloads.html

+Please note that there are alternatives to installing these packages on your machine.
+You may in particular like to look at running them as Docker containers because cleanliness.

+In the instructions which follow, commands that begin `$ aws` require the AWS CLI and commands that begin `$ terraform` require the Terraform runtime.

 ## Create bucket for app version assets

 Beanstalk will deploy app versions from an S3 bucket.
 That bucket needs